rachelwritingcode/Pycon-Canada-2019-Linked-Data-Demo/README.md

 ### Pycon Canada Demo Jupyter Notebook 🐍 🇨🇦

 ### What is this?
-- This jupyter notebook outlines a few Python libraries, RDFLIB, SPARQLWrapper and ontospy which can be used to navigate linkedin data.
+- This jupyter notebook outlines a few Python libraries, RDFLIB, SPARQLWrapper and ontospy which can be used to navigate linked data.
 - In this talk we outline a variety of uses for linked data as well as graph databases.
 - We specifically go into detail about using [GraphDB](https://graphdb.ontotext.com/) in our demo.